bartboy011/alltrails-lunchtime/README.md

 exit
 ```

 You now can begin interacting with the API!
+Open up Postman, and import from the `postman` directory in this repo
+the `AllTrails Lunchtime.postman_collection.json` file.
+In the variables tab, replace the `auth` variable
+with the API Key you copied above.

 ### General development